 - 1. If you have an IBM developer who's 2x more productive than a Google developer, do we believe that IBM developers are more productive than Google developers? - 2.
-What if we have 1000 IBM developers who are, on average 2x more productive than 1000 Google developers? - Are we equally or more likely to believe (1) or (2)? - The second situation has more statistical power, that is, the ability to detect a real effect - The following affects statistical power - Sample size - Effect size: a quantitative measure that tells you how meaningful the relationship between variables or the difference between groups is. - Indicates practical significance: if the effect is large enough to be meaningful in the real world. - Compared to: statistical significance (p-value), "an effect exists" - Statistical test (t-test, chi-square, etc.)
+What if we have 1000 IBM developers who are, on average 2x more productive than 1000 Google developers? - Are we equally or more likely to believe (1) or (2)? - The second situation has more statistical power, that is, the ability to detect a real effect - The following affects statistical power - Sample size - Effect size - Statistical test (t-test, chi-square, etc)